Now you have a cutter. You use this very much like a single point cutter, cutting one tooth (gap) at a time.

 - four gear cutting gear blank is mounted?
 (2)

-- State the stages of cutting a gear blank first tooth (1)
+- how is a gear tooth cut (1)

 - how to get into gearcutting (1)

 - make gear cutters for lathe (1)